Its not the economy stupid, its you and you're not stupid

 Following the collapse of Pahlavi rule and the 1979 Iranian Revolution, Ayatollah Ruhollah Khomeini reinterpreted Shi'i political thought through the doctrine of velayat-e faqih, or “guardianship of the jurist,” arguing that clerical leadership should govern the Islamic state during the Mahdi’s absence.¹¹ This ideological framework later informed the rhetoric of Iranian leader Mahmoud Ahmadinejad, who repeatedly characterised Israel as an illegitimate 'Zionist regime' and predicted its eventual elimination, echoing earlier regional calls for Israel’s dismantling articulated in the Palestinian national movement’s discourse and the 1968 PLO Charter.

-Iran’s foreign policy discourse has since blended revolutionary rhetoric—often framed as a struggle between mostazafin (oppressed) and mostakberin (arrogant powers—with symbolic references to Shi'i martyrdom and justice.¹² These themes were starkly visible during the 1980–88 Iran–Iraq War, when keys to paradise were distributed to young volunteers as they boarded buses destined for the front line and 'martyrdom' for between 200,000 and 750,000 combatants.
+Iran’s foreign policy discourse has since blended revolutionary rhetoric—often framed as a struggle between mostazafin (oppressed) and mostakberin (arrogant powers) —with symbolic references to Shi'i martyrdom and justice.¹² These themes were starkly visible during the 1980–88 Iran–Iraq War, when keys to paradise were distributed to young volunteers as they boarded buses destined for the front line leading to 'martyrdom' for between 200,000 and 750,000 combatants.

 A Collision of Apocalyptic Narratives